 Connects with SMTP providers or email APIs:

-- SendGrid, Mailgun, AWS SES, Postmark
+- SendGrid, Mailgun, AWS SES, Postmark.

 Key Considerations:

-- HTML vs. plain text rendering
+- HTML vs. plain text.

-- Bounce and complaint handling
+- Bounce and complaint handling.

-- Unsubscribe link compliance (CAN-SPAM, GDPR)
+- Unsubscribe link rules (CAN-SPAM, GDPR).

 SMS Service